doomnor/anki-manual-zh-tw/src/filtered-decks.md

     The Just Due deck will then contain cards that became due in the past week.
 That's the deck you should study every day as it gets the cards that become due regularly.
-With this you can study as if there weren't any backlog.
+With this you can study as if there wasn't any backlog.

-    The Over Due deck will contain your backlog — cards which you didn't study in time.
+    The Over Due deck will contain your backlog, cards which you didn't study in time.
 You can study them the same way you would study new cards.
 They go back into the regular cards, so the number of overdue will never grow as long as you keep your Just Due deck in check.